The Best Bassinets to Keep Your Baby Close at Night

 A bassinet might be one of the first things you add to your baby registry.
 Bassinets are loved for their convenience as a way to keep baby close during the first few months.
 They can also help keep your baby safe—the American Academy of Pediatrics' safe sleep guidelines recommend keeping baby’s sleep area in the same room where you sleep for at least the first six months, and a bassinet’s small footprint means you can keep your little one nearby but separate from your sleep space.

-After testing and researching dozens of bassinets and analyzing feedback from thousands of parents, we recommend the Newton Baby as the best bassinet for most families.
+After testing, research and feedback from thousands of parents, we recommend the Newton Baby as the best bassinet for most families.
 It ticks all the boxes we like to see in a bassinet: a fully breathable mattress; a large sleep space; lots of adjustability; and a sturdy frame.
 It’s also pretty to look at, something we don’t take for granted when shopping for baby gear that occupies a permanent spot in our home for quite a while—the simple design complements any type of space.

 And if you’d like other options to shop, including bassinets with smart features, budget-friendly picks and portable models, we chose five other bassinets that rose to the top of our list.